nokia/SReXperts/docs/nsp/advanced/57-nsp-netbox.md

 We'll come back to this later.

 ### Create NSP ICM Templates
-We'll now set up some configuration templates we'll later reference in our Netbox script.
+We'll now set up some configuration templates we'll later reference in our NetBox script.
 Head over to the NSP UI and browse to `Device Management > Configuration Intent Types`.

 #### Check ICM Intent Types